Quaker embroidery on the example of six-piece in the master class

 The materials are already ready, the scheme is selected - you can proceed with the opening of the canvas.

-The ball, as we already described above, consists of 12Squares, 8 hexagons and 6 octahedrons.
-The figures are cut according to this scheme, they should be placed on the canvas at a distance of at least 3 cm from each other.
+The ball, as we have already described above, consists of 12squares, 8 hexagons and 6 octagons.
+The figures are cut out according to this pattern; they should be placed on the canvas at a distance of at least 3 cm from each other.

-Contours of each figure I recommend to note whenAid stitches.
+I recommend marking the contours of each figure whenusing stitches.
 Attention!
-A pencil, marker and other marking methods are highly desirable not to be used.
-Can remain unpleasant traces and stains on the canvas.
-And since usually the embroidery does not cover the whole surface of the ball, it will be especially visible.
-Also, in this case, assembly of fragments will be much more difficult.
+It is highly advisable not to use a pencil, marker or other marking methods, because...
+Unpleasant marks and stains may remain on the canvas.
+And since usually not the entire surface of the ball is covered with embroidery, this will be especially visible.
+Also, in this case, the assembly of fragments will be significantly difficult.

-Next we proceed to the most difficult and long part of the work - directly embroidering the selected drawings.
-This stage can take you from a few months to a year or more.
+Next, we proceed to the most difficult and lengthy part of the work - directly embroidering the selected designs.
+This stage may take you from several months to a year or more.

 The process of assembling an embroidered ball in the Quaker style

-The actions described in this step are the preparation for the assembly of our Quaker ball:
+The steps in this step are in preparation for assembling our Quaker ball:

-The difficulty lies in the fact that when stitchingMost of the fragments we have to compensate for the difference in the number of contour stitches.
-All vertical and horizontal sides consist of 20 stitches, sides located in octagons at an angle of 45 degrees - out of 14, and inclined sides of hexagons of 17.
+The difficulty is that when stitchingMost fragments we will have to compensate for the difference in the number of contour stitches.
+All vertical and horizontal sides consist of 20 stitches, the sides located in octagons at an angle of 45 degrees - from 14, and the inclined sides of hexagons from 17.

-When you finish the connection of the two halves (only two fragments will not be stitched), do not forget those about stuffing.
-Filling the balloon with filler, finish the remaining seam and fix the thread.
+When you finish joining the two halves (only two fragments will remain unsewn), don’t forget about the stuffing.
+After filling the ball with filler, finish the remaining seam and secure the thread.

 Advice!
-Try to fill the ball as tightly as possible, so as not to give the impression of "one-sidedness" and the curvature of the resulting ball.
+Try to fill the ball as tightly as possible so that the resulting ball does not appear “one-sided” or curvature.

-And so, I can congratulate you - you have finished making your ball!
-I hope you enjoyed working with our lesson and you will continue to be engaged in embroidery, including Quaker style.
+And now, I can congratulate you - you have finished making your ball!
+I hope you enjoyed working with our lesson and will be happy to continue doing embroidery, including in the Quaker style.

-And now we give you a photo selection of balls:
+And now we provide you with a photo selection of balls:

 Video: master class on the assembly of the Quaker ball